Life’s First Molecule Was Protein, Not RNA, New Model Suggests

 By virtue of their function and phyletic distribution, Thys are ancient enzymes, implying 1) the likely participation of one or both enzymes during the transition from an RNA world to a DNA world (based on protein catalysts: Joyce 2002) and 2) the probable presence of a gene encoding Thy in the genome of the common ancestors of eukaryotes, bacteria, and archaea .
 Thus, tracing back the pathway of genes encoding ThyA and ThyX may shed light on the actively debated wider issue regarding the origins of viral and cellular DNA

 This brings us to the same problem as with Ribonucleotide Reductase enzymes (RNR), which is the classic chicken and egg, catch22 situation.
 ThyA and ThyX enzymes are required to make DNA.
 DNA is however required to make these enzymes.
 What came first ??
 We can conclude with high certainty that this enzyme buries any RNA world fantasies, and any possibility of transition from RNA to DNA world scenarios, since both had to come into existence at the same time.

-So in order to make cell membranes, the Endoplasmic Recticulum is required.
-But also the Golgi Apparatus, the peroxysome, and the mitochondria.
+So in order to make cell membranes, the Endoplasmic Reticulum is required.
+But also the Golgi Apparatus, the peroxisome, and the mitochondria.
 But these only function, if protected and encapsulated in the cell membrane.
-What came first, the cell membrane, or the endoplasmic recticulum ?
+What came first, the cell membrane, or the endoplasmic reticulum?
 This is one of many other catch22 situations in the cell, which indicate that the cell could not emerge in a stepwise gradual manner, as proponents of natural mechanisms want to make us believe.